pavelkomarov/spectral-derivatives/README.md

 [Documentation](https://pavelkomarov.com/spectral-derivatives/specderiv.html), [How it works](https://pavelkomarov.com/spectral-derivatives/math.pdf).

 This repository is home to Python code that can take spectral derivatives with the Chebyshev basis or the Fourier basis, based on some [pretty elegant, deep math](https://pavelkomarov.com/spectral-derivatives/math.pdf).
-It's useful any time you want to take a derivative programmatically, such as for doing PDE simulations.
+It's useful any time you want to take a derivative numerically, such as for doing PDE simulations.

 ## Installation and Usage
 The package is a single module containing derivative functions.
 To install, execute: